NLnetLabs/krill/doc/development/multi_user/authentication.md

 As such we use the encrypted structured bearer token approach for both the `ConfigFileAuthProvider` and the `OpenIDConnectAuthProvider`.

+Encryption is done using a higher level AEAD algorithm (rather than compose lower level cryptographic primitives together ourselves).
+Initially the AES-GCM 256 algorithm was used as it is supported by the OpenSSL crate that Krill already depends on.
+However, The ChaCha20-Poly1305 algorithm was instead chosen due to AES-GCM performance being dependent on hardware acceleration, not being constant time, potentially leaking keys via cache timing attacks, and being harder to select a secure nonce with AES-GCM than with ChaCha20-Poly1305.
+See [Krill issue #382](https://github.com/NLnetLabs/krill/issues/382) and links from there for more context, e.g. [this article](https://soatok.blog/2020/07/12/comparison-of-symmetric-encryption-methods/#aes-gcm-vs-chacha20poly1305) and [this article](https://latacora.micro.blog/2018/04/03/cryptographic-right-answers.html).

 ### Session caching

 As browsers can make multiple requests in parallel or in short succession (e.g. for static assets) and every HTTP